All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 The herpes simplex virus can be passed from person to person through skin contact while the sores are open and healing and sometimes when there are no visible sores.
 HSV-2 is frequently a sexually transmitted disease, but HSV-1 also may be acquired during oral sex and found in the genital area.
-According to the American Sexual Health Association and its Herpes Resource Center, about 50% of adults in the U.S. have HSV-1 and about 17% have HSV-2.
+According to the American Sexual Health Association, about 50% of adults in the U.S. have HSV-1 and about 17% have HSV-2.
 Because symptoms may be mild, however, 90% of those who have HSV-2 may be unaware that they have been infected.

 When someone is first infected, the person may have obvious and painful blisters at the site of infection, which usually appear within two weeks after the virus is transmitted.
 The lesions generally heal within two to four weeks.
 The blisters can appear in the vaginal area, on the penis, around the anus, or on the buttocks or thighs.
 This primary episode can include a second outbreak of blisters and even flu-like symptoms such as fever and swollen glands.
 However, not everyone develops blisters, and sometimes symptoms are so mild that they are unnoticeable or mistaken for something else, such as insect bites or a rash.